-SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
-In order to apply, you must first identify, contact and have an agreed mentor for your proposed project application.
-The project must have Head of Subject Area approval, your mentor can help to obtain this before submitting your application to the School .
+2. SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
+In order to progress your proposal, you must first identify, contact and have an agreed mentor for your proposed project application.
+The project must also have Head of Subject Area approval and your mentor will need to help to obtain this before you submit your CV and 2 page summary to the School .

 3. 2nd December 2020- School deadline for CV and a project summary (up to 2 pages max each) which will then be considered by a school based panel.

 4. Late December 2020/ Early Jan 2021, TBA– Decisions made by the School panel, applicants given feedback including who is to progress to full application stage and ways in which any applications that are progressing might be strengthened.
 You will then continue to work with your mentor and the research Office in developing your full proposal.